Questfall/docs/users/Items.md

 # Items

-By wearing, consuming and learning the in-game items give bonuses to the character and game play.
+By wearing, learning, or consuming the in-game items give bonuses to the character and game play.

-Items can give various benefits like bonuses to mining power, character attributes, mana, stamina or spell slots.

 Items can be acquired from **loot boxes** and **marketplace.**

 ### Clothing